openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 When the RP does not have the means to pre-obtain Self-Issued OP Discovery Metadata, dynamic discovery is not performed.
 Instead, the following static configuration values are used.

-RP MUST use custom URI scheme `openid://` as the `authorization_endpoint` to construct the request.
-Self-Issued OPs invoked via `openid://` MUST set issuer identifier, or `iss` Claim in the ID Token to `https://self-issued.me/v2`.

-Note that the request using custom URI scheme `openid://` will open only Self-Issued OPs as native apps, and does not support Self-Issued OPs as web applications.
-For other types of Self-Issued OP deployments, the usage of the Universal Links, or App Links is recommended as explained in (#choice-of-authoriation-endpoint).

 ```json
 {
   "authorization_endpoint": "openid:",